 - ½ teaspoon ground cumin

-- Refrigerate or use immediately.
+Scrape into a serving bowl to use immediately.
 I like to serve it at room temperature.
+Refrigerate in an airtight container if you aren't serving right away.